 There is a provision in the Company’s Articles of Association which states that the Board has the right to require any holder of more than 20% of the Company’s Shares to make a mandatory offer to all the Company’s shareholders to acquire their Shares if they acquire an additional interest in any Shares.
 The Board has previously exercised its discretion to waive the requirement for a mandatory offer when Labro acquired Shares in excess of a 20% holding.

 A number of associates of the Chairman (being Martin Wiwen-Nilsson, Willem De Geer and Sarastro Group Limited) became shareholders in the Company in September 2016.
 Martin Wiwen-Nilsson is also a director of the Company.
 The Chairman, taking a conservative view and based on legal advice, deemed it appropriate that those parties should be considered as forming a concert party with Labro and that, subject to the waiver described above, further additional share purchases by them will have to be approved by the Directors who are independent of the concert party (being Linda Naylor, Artem Volynets, Richard Rae, Dorian Nicol and Gordon Wylie) who decide whether to exercise their discretion to waive the requirement to make a mandatory offer to all shareholders.

-The Board believes this is best practice for corporate governance purposes so that there is no perception that shares are being accumulated with the objective of acquiring the company at a potentially depressed valuation.
+The Board believes this is best practice for corporate governance purposes in order to protect minority holders of the Company’s shares so that there is no perception that shares are being accumulated with the objective of acquiring the Company at a potentially depressed valuation.

 The nominations committee is comprised of the whole Board of Directors.
 The Chairman reviews all proposed changes to the Board with regard to the balance of skills necessary to achieve Chaarat’s strategic objectives.